dschadow/Java-Web-Security/README.md

 **Requirements:** Apache Tomcat, Webbrowser

 ###Ch05_SessionFixation
-Web application invalidating an existing session and its session id before continuing in the login process.
+Web application invalidating an existing session and its session id before continuing the login process.
 This web application requires the included special *context.xml* configuration for Tomcat in order to display the current session id via JavaScript.

 **Requirements:** Apache Tomcat, Webbrowser

 ###Ch05_SessionHandling
-Web application containing a complete *web.xml* configuration showing how to protect cookies.
-Contains only a start page which tries to show the session cookie in a JavaScript popup.
+Web application containing a complete *web.xml* configuration showing how to protect cookies and other session data.
+Contains only a start page which fails trying to show the session cookie in a JavaScript popup.

 **Requirements:** Apache Tomcat, Webbrowser